WuOmicsLab/ReProMSig/README.md

 tripod.report.html.R | Save out the reporting html file by extract data from analysis output and used-provided "tripod yaml file". local.rdata.generate.R | Save out the RData file that could be uploaded to the ReProSig website, for displaying and sharing.

+## License
+ReProMSig is free for academic users of non-commercial purposes.
+Commercial use of ReProMSig requires a license.
+If ReProMSig package was used for your analysis, please cite our package.

+## Contact information
+Lihua Cao (lihuacao@bjcancer.org), Tingting Zhao, Jianmin Wu (wujm@bjmu.edu.cn).